5im-0n/sshenc.sh/README.md

 ```
 bash <(curl -s https://sshenc.sh/sshenc.sh) -s ~/.ssh/id_rsa < file-containing-the-encrypted-text.txt
 ```
-sshenc.sh uses openssl under the hood, so you need to have that installed in yout path to make it work.
+sshenc.sh uses openssl under the hood, so you need to have that installed in your path to make it work.

 ## Install
 ```